nilesh981/DLHProject/README.md

 For the data preprocessing, download the MIMIC-III data and link the files in the directory to the code.
 Then run - ``` python processing.py ```
+We are not uploading data folder in Github due to data security and privacy concerns.

 ##  Model